TheBigBookMan/grad-dip/AWS Skill Builder/Architecture.md

 - **Network Access Control List (ACL)**- the packets that are within the message from the internet will be checked against the ACL to see if it has permission to enter or lave the network
 	- Is a virtual firewall controlling inbound and outbound traffic
 	- This controls the in and out for a subnet
-	- stateless, so it will check every packet coming
+	- stateless, so it will check every packet outgoing and inbound
-	- it will check both outgoing and incoming
 	- Important to know that even if an ACL from a different subnet granted permission for it to leave that subnet, an incoming ACL doesn't automatically give it permission to enter that subnet
 	- by default it allows all incoming and outgoing traffic so need to configure what it doesnt allow
-- Different instances may have different specifics about who can send them requests or recieve so need instance level network security
+-  **Security Groups**- Different instances may have different specifics about who can send them requests or recieve so need instance level network security
 	- instances have security groups
+	- Virtual firewall to control inbound and outband traffic to AWS resources
 	- doesnt allow any traffic into the instance by default, all ports blocked and all IP addresses are blocked
 	- have to configure what incoming traffic you want
 	- all traffic can go out of the security group, no restrictions on outbound
 	- security groups are stateful so has some memory about who to allow in or out
 	- security groups by default allow all return trafiic (from the stateful memory)
 	- Can have a different security group for different EC2 instances within the same subnet
+- **Web Application Firewall (WAF)**- protects web apps from common web exploits
+	- filtering and monitoring HTTp/HTTPS requests
 - **Public Subnets**-
 	- resources accessible for the public like internet- APIs, client
 - **Private Subnets**-